dspinellis/cqmetrics/README.md

 ## Running
 * The  *cmcalc* program can process its standard input or report metrics on each of the specified files
-* The *showstyle* wrapper takes as a single argument a directory, and reports the metrics for each C file in the directory
+* The *qmcalc-showstyle* wrapper takes as a single argument a directory, and reports the metrics for each C file in the directory
-* The *sumstyle* wrapper  takes as a single argument a directory, processes all C files in the directory, and for each metric from `ncpp_directive` and onward it reports
+* The *qmcalc-sumstyle* wrapper  takes as a single argument a directory, processes all C files in the directory, and for each metric from `ncpp_directive` and onward it reports
     * the metric's ordinal number,
     * the sum of the metric's values over all files, and